wavespectra/wavespectra/docs/io-input.rst

 Wavespectra provides several functions for reading datasets from different file formats into :py:class:`~wavespectra.specdataset.SpecDataset` objects.
-The functions are defined in modules within the :py:mod:`wavespectra.input` subbackage, for example, :py:func:`wavespectra.input.swan.read_swan`.
+The functions are defined in modules within the :py:mod:`wavespectra.input` subpackage, for example, :py:func:`wavespectra.input.swan.read_swan`.
 They can be imported from the main module level for convenience, for instance: